Infinite circle packings on surfaces with conical singularities: Preliminaries

 \begin{remark} A similar statement can be obtained for $\theta > 2\pi$.
 This will not be needed in the present paper. \end{remark}

-\begin{proposition} Let $\bar S$ be a closed surface with a hyperbolic metric (possibly with finitely many cusps and cone angles $\Theta$ in $(0,2\pi)$).
+\begin{proposition} Let $\bar S$ be a finite area hyperbolic surface (possibly with finitely many cusps and cone angles $\Theta$ in $(0,2\pi)$).
 Let $\mathcal P$ be a circle packing on $\bar S$ (possibly with some circles centered at cusps and cones).
 Assume that $\mathcal P$ has degree bounded by $d$.
 Then there exist constants $H_{B}>0$ and $0<E_D<1$ depending only on $d$ and $\Theta$ such that the following holds. \begin{enumerate} \item If $C \in \mathcal P$ is a circle not centered at a cusp, then its (hyperbolic) radius is at most $H_{B}$.

 \item If $C_1,C_2 \in \mathcal P$ are tangent circles not centered at cusps, with (hyperbolic) radii $R_1,R_2$, then we have